Our team

 Research assistant

 Manon holds a PhD in agricultural science (UCLouvain), supervised by Pr.
 Philippe Baret and with the funding from a FNRS-FRIA grant.
 Her thesis focused on the study of the diversity of Conservation Agriculture practices and the impact of this diversity on soil quality indicators.
-Since April 2024, she works as a research assistant in the Sytra team.
+Since April 2024, she works as a research assistant in the Sytra team on projects relating to the transition of agricultural practices, taking into account the diversity of production systems.

 Caroline Amrom